March on Washington: Thousands protest racism in US capital | DW | 28.08.2020

 DW's Carla Bleiker reported that tens of thousands gathered to listen to speeches at the Lincoln Memorial by the early afternoon.

-Nationwide protests were sparked this summer by the death of George Floyd, an unarmed Black man who died after a Minneapolis police officer kneeled on his heck for nearly nine minutes.
+Nationwide protests were sparked this summer by the death of George Floyd, an unarmed Black man who died after a Minneapolis police officer kneeled on his neck for nearly nine minutes.

 Outrage over Floyd's death and racial inequality spread into a global movement, with marches in Berlin, London, Paris and other cities.